2005 Shelkovsk incident: Aftermath

 On 22 December psychiatrist Musa Dalsayev (chief narcologist of the Chechen Republic) accused an assembly of the parents of the sick children of encouraging them to fake seizures in order to claim money from the state (despite no claims having been made).

 On 25 December hospitals started discharging most of the victims.
 17 children and 3 adults who were seriously ill were sent to a secure psychiatric facility.
 Those who continued to suffer symptoms were attacked by government officials as "malingerers".

 Some of the sickest victims were sent to a medical academy clinic in Stavropol where they were treated.
-However the patients were not told what medicines they were used, the results of any tests, or what they were being treated for.
-After being discharged their medical records did not include any such information either.
+However the patients were not told what medicines were used, the results of any tests, or what they were being treated for.
+After being discharged, their medical records did not include any such information either.
 Results of tests carried out on them or other victims of the events were never released by the commission or any other governmental authority.